 In their role as nonfiction editor of Sundog Lit (and, before that, Black Warrior Review), Berry looks to publish writing that challenges the normative conceptions & limitations of nonfiction as a genre, and they seek newer voices from positionalities that are made marginal by the wider literary community and by society & the state.

-Berry currently teaches at Hussian College, in Philadelphia, PA, and previously taught at the University of Alabama, in Tuscaloosa, AL.
+Berry currently teaches at Hussian College, in Philadelphia, PA, and for Blue Stoop, in Philadelphia, PA.
+They previously taught at the University of Alabama, in Tuscaloosa, AL.

 They teach, or have taught, courses in creative writing, literature, and composition, including:

 Professional Writing for Artists